-Meet Columinate
+Meet Columinate 4

-What Is CBLD?

-Cooperative Governance Board Self-Assessment 5
+·

-COOPERATIVE HISTORY, VALUES AND PRINCIPLES
+COOPERATIVE HISTORY, VALUES AND PRINCIPLES 0

-Cooperative History, Values and Principles 3
+Cooperative History, Values and Principles

-The Rochdale Pioneers' Message to the Future BY PATRICIA CUMBIE

-Sojourner Truth and the Northampton Association of Education and Industry

-The Night the Lights Were Lit!
+Sojourner Truth and the Northampton Association of Education and Industry The Night the Lights Were Lit!
 BY DAVID J. THOMPSON

-Cooperative Principles Updated BY ANN HOYT
+Cooperative Principles Updated BY ANN HOYT.

 Suggested reading

-The Cooperative Values, Their Meaning and Practical Significance BY SIDNEY POBIHUSHCHY
+The Cooperative Values, Their Meaning and Practical Significance BY SIDNEY POBIHUSHCHY .
+20

-Democracy in Cooperatives BY MICHAEL HEALY
+Democracy in Cooperatives by MICHAEL HEALY

-Own, Use, Serve and Belong, A new paradigm for participation BY MARK GOEHRING AND LESLIE WATSON
+Own, Use, Serve and Belong, A new paradigm for participation by MARK GOEHRING AND LESLIE WATSON .
+25

 BOARD ROLES AND RESPONSIBILITIES

-~

-Legal Duties of Directors, Legal Protections 3
+Legal Duties of Directors, Legal Protections .
+28

-Precautions and Protections: Summarizing Legal Responsibilities of Cooperative Boards BY THANE JOYAL AND DAVE SWANSON )
+Precautions and Protections: Summarizing Legal Responsibilities of Cooperative Boards BY THANE JOYAL AND DAVE SWANSON

 A Board's Duty: Determining What is "Reasonable" BY THANE JOYAL

-ĺ

-COOPERATIVE GOVERNANCE

-The Four Pillars of Cooperative Governance 5
+The Four Pillars of Cooperative Governance

-Four Pillars of Cooperative Governance: A new model grounded in the cooperative difference BY MARILYN SCHOLLGAND ART SHERWOOD 5

-Four Pillars of Cooperative Governance, Part 2: Practical implications of a new co-op model ~
+Four Pillars of Cooperative Governance, Part 2: Practical implications of a new co-op model .
+50

-BY MARILYN SCHOLLGAND JOEL KOPISCHKE
+BY MARILYN SCHOLL AND JOEL KOPISCHKE .
+39

 Board Role Table

-Appreciating the Diversity of Member Needs and Motivations BY MARILYN SCHOLL
+Appreciating the Diversity of Member Needs and Motivations BY MARILYN SCHOLL .
+42

-The Board's Leadership Challenges and Policy Governance Simplified.
+The Board's Leadership Challenges and Policy Governance Simplified .
+45

-CBLD Field Guide: Policy Governance QUICK GUIDE
+CBLD Field Guide: Policy Governance QUICK GUIDE .
+46

-The Ten Principles of Policy Governance: The Source Document
+The Ten Principles of Policy Governance: The Source Document .
+48

-CBLD Sample Policies Table of Contents
+CBLD Sample Policies Table of Contents. .
+50

-Monitoring the Manager by MARK GOEHRING ł
+Monitoring the Manager by Mark GOEHRING .
+51

 FINANCIAL UNDERSTANDING

-Common Indicators of Financial Condition
+Common Indicators of Financial Condition 53

 CBLD Sample Financial Conditions and Activities Policy

-Balance Sheets by Mark Goehring
+Balance Sheets BY MARK GOEHRING

-Context Matters: Using trends and comparisons to monitor the financial health of your cooperative BY MICHAEL HEALY 58 3
+Context Matters: Using trends and comparisons to monitor the financial health of your cooperative BY MICHAEL HEALY

+.
+50

 WHAT'S NEXT?

-Your guide to Co-op Acronyms 1
+Your guide to Co-op Acronyms

 Suggested Reading

 Stronger Together: NCG National Impact Study

 Questions for "What's Next?"
-5

 Evaluation

-Decision Tree for Acting on Monitoring Reports from the GM. )
+Decision Tree for Acting on Monitoring Reports from the GM.

-Pillars of Cooperative Governance Diagram )
+Pillars of Cooperative Governance Diagram .
+70

-Special thanks to Cooperative Grocer for allowing us to reprint articles.
-We suggest that your co-op subscribe